FinTech as a financial term has got into the mainstream news and vocabulary in 2017, and it should come as no surprise.

 However, Blockchain FinTech has constructed a way in which these ledgers are public (but not publically readable), updated instantly across all participating individuals, and are highly secure.

 This is exactly the technology that underpins Bitcoin as a cryptocurrency and already demonstrates an early success of a digital currency which has no governmental or financial body’s rules imposed upon it.

-If you want to make money trading cryptocurrencies, like Bitcoin check our guide: How to make money trading cryptocurrencies
+If you want to make money trading cryptocurrencies, like Bitcoin, Ethereum or Ripple check our guide: How to make money trading cryptocurrencies.

-Due to the numerous advantages this brings over traditional financial management, it is almost a certainty that more cryptocurrencies of this nature will become more mainstream and perhaps eventually replace the classic roles of banks, credit card operators, insurance brokers, and more.
+Due to the numerous advantages, this brings over traditional financial management, it is almost a certainty that more cryptocurrencies of this nature will become more mainstream.
+Perhaps eventually replace the classic roles of banks, credit card operators, insurance brokers, and more.

 The Obstacles FinTech Must Overcome

 For as many possibilities and efficiencies, FinTech purports to bring to the average Joe as well as big business, there are concerns as to how this new technology is used and how it will be implemented.

 The #1 issue most people sympathise with is how secure is the technology managing our finances.
 Hackers and blackhat software developers are known for taking the time to break down the digital walls and exploit weaknesses to make a quick buck.